jhanley-com/jhanley-wxwidgets/wxWidgets-tree-list/README.md

 ---
 ## Repository Description

-This is a base [wxWidgets](https://www.wxwidgets.org/) project setup for vcpkg and cmake.
+This is a enhanced base [wxWidgets](https://www.wxwidgets.org/) project setup for vcpkg and cmake.
 Windows, macOS and Ubuntu are supported.

+This version adds the following features to the base wxWindows project:
+ - toolbar
+ - main window with a movable splitter
+ - tree control in splitter left window
+   - right-click menus
+ - list control in splitter right window
+   - right-click menus
+ - status bar with four sections
+ - clock demonstating timer events.
+Writes current time to status bar

 Example installers are provided for Windows and Debian systems.